gdi3d/my_wallet/docs/index.md

 # My Wallet
-My Wallet it's a personal project that follows the principle of **eat you own dog food**.
+My Wallet it's a personal project that follows the principle of **eat your own dog food**.

 The purpose of the app is to keep track of your transactions for differents accounts, like bank accounts, wallets, socks or any weird place you want.